bgeorges/home-lab/README.md

 	- VLAN 30: Work workstation
 	- VLAN 40: Proxmox host, Nextcloud VM

-Note: currently reviewing Wireguard vs ZeroTier (self hosted)
+Note: decided to use TailScale for now.
+Later I'll be exploring the likes of ZeroTier (self hosted)

 ### Software
 - Proxmox VE 8.1